CNN, Accessible Design Systems

 I focused on solving these barriers to entry from a design perspective, and found that by leveraging design systems, I was able to create scalable and predictable solutions.

-1/8 Americans are considered permenantly disabled.
+1/8 Americans are permenantly disabled

 Source: Annual Report on People with Disabilities in America: 2025